🎓 Northeast Full Tuition Scholarships (2026–2027)

 How This is Awarded

-Strategic Note: Approximately 18 students per year drawn from the very top of the BC applicant pool, with outstanding academics, rigorous coursework, leadership, and service who perform well in the February finalist interviews.
+Strategic Note: About 18 students per year chosen from the top 1–2% of the national freshman applicant pool — students with outstanding academic records, meaningful leadership roles in their schools, and a strong demonstrated record of community service who perform well in the mid-February on-campus finalist interviews and evaluations.

 🏛️ Boston University